RomainPastureau/Krajjat/README.md

 * Re-reference all the positions according to a specific joint.
 * Trimming a motion sequence to the duration of an audio file, or to a defined duration.
 * Resampling a motion sequence to a target frequency.
-* Correcting zero values via interpolation.
+* Correcting missing values via interpolation.

 All of these functions can be applied on single motion sequences, or on a batch of sequences.
+You can also perform pre-processing steps on audio files:
+* Resample

 ### Display
 The display functions allow to: